By Wade Ellett, Let’s Move Quad Cities Outdoor Blogger

 Whatever camp experience you’re looking for, Camp Abe Lincoln can accommodate you, and they do offer financial assistance for those in need.

 Of course, these are just a few of the options available to your child in the Quad City area.
-There are a lot of great camps, Quad City YMCA programs, and activities all summer long!

 P.S.
 These photos are courtesy of the wonderful organizations they represent!